zenstackhq/zenstack-docs/blog/rest-api-on-vercel/index.md

 Vercel is a popular choice for deploying full-stack Javascript web apps.
 Its ability to host a pure backend API may sound like trivia.
 However, it may come in handy when you already have a backend codebase and want to enjoy a unified cloud platform.

-In this tutorial, you've seen that although implementing and deploying a secure RESTful API involves many tasks, by combining the right set of tools: Prisma, ZenStack, Vercel Postgres, it doesn't need to be complex and time-consuming.
+In this tutorial, you've seen implementing and deploying a secure RESTful API involves many tasks.
+However, with the right set of tools: Prisma, ZenStack, Vercel Postgres, it doesn't need to be complex and time-consuming.

 The key takeaway is that if you can use a single source of truth to represent your data schema and access rules, many other artifacts can be generated from it.
 As a result, it saves your precious time from writing boilerplate code and makes it much easier to keep everything in sync.